astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Gets the internal type of an IList.
+Gets the internal type of IList.
 When the type is not a list then this method will return the same type. if type is List of T then this method will return the type of T.